schwilklab/lab-resources/field-work-checklist.md

 ### Camping trips ###

 - Sleeping bag, pad and (pillow)
-- backpack (extras in lab)
+- sturdy backpack (daypack --- extras in lab)
-- water containers/canteens (3 liters minimum per person)
+- water containers/canteens (3 liters per person).
+You will drink at least 3L per day on the trail
+- Headlamp (or flashlight, but headlamps are more useful)
-- Good long pants
+- Sturdy long pants such as Carharts.
 - warm clothes, warm hat, gloves (winter/spring)
 - towel
 - boots
-- hat
+- sun hat -- important!
-- sunscreen
+- sunscreen -- important!
 - insect repellent
 - personal food/snacks
+- notebook and pen

 ### On fires ###

 - bandana (for fires)
-- Fire resistant pants
+- fire resistant pants (cotton, not synthetic)
 - gloves